-- (a) The Auditor determined compliance on this subpart of the standard after a review of policy 14-2-DHS that requires, "The facility shall use the information from the 14-2B-DHS- DHS Sexual Abuse Screening Tool conducted at initial screening in the consideration of housing, recreation, work program, and other activities."
-The Classification Supervisor confirmed assignments are made for work and housing based on each individual detainee's risk assessment.
-The instructions for completion of the document informs the staff member, conducting the risk assessment, that it is important that any PREA classification, whether it indicates the potential for being at risk of victimization or the potential of being sexual abusive be noted to provide the correct initial housing for placement and recreation.
-CCCC does not have any work or other activities extending beyond their living units.
-The Auditor reviewed 10 detainee detention files in which the initial assessment and reassessment files are kept.
-The files demonstrated individualized assessments were conducted on each detainee to ensure the safety of the detainee on the day of their arrival at CCCC. - (b)(c) The Auditor determined compliance on these subparts of the standard after a review of policy 14-2-DHS that requires, "In deciding whether to house a transgender or intersex detainee in a male housing unit/area or female housing unit/area, or when making other housing and programming assignments for such detainees, the facility shall consider the transgender or intersex detainee's gender self-identification and an assessment of the effect of placement and shall consider on a case-by-case basis whether such a placement would ensure the detainee's health and safety.
+- (a) The Auditor determined compliance with this subpart of the standard after a review of Policy 14-2-DHS that requires, "The facility shall use the information from the 14-2B-DHS, DHS Sexual Abuse Screening Tool conducted at initial screening in the consideration of housing, recreation, work program, and other activities."
+The Auditor was informed by the Classification Case Manager that detainee assignments are made for work and housing based on each individual detainee's risk assessment and classification.
+The instructions for completion of the vulnerability assessment informs the staff member conducting it, that it is important that any PREA classification, whether it indicates the potential for being at risk of victimization or the potential of being sexual abusive be noted to provide the correct initial housing for placement and recreation.
+WCDC has very limited voluntary work opportunities for detainees, but the facility utilizes information from the risk assessment and classification process for making work assignments.
+The Auditor reviewed 10 detainee detention files in which the initial assessment and reassessment files are maintained.
+The file review demonstrated individualized determinations being conducted on each detainee and consideration of the information from the risk assessment for placement decisions to ensure his/her safety. - (b)(c) The Auditor determined compliance with these subparts of the standard after a review of Policy 14-2-DHS that requires, "In deciding whether to house a transgender or intersex detainee in a male housing unit/area or female housing unit/area, or when making other housing and programming assignments for such detainees, the facility shall consider the transgender or intersex detainee's gender self-identification and an assessment of the effect of placement and shall consider on a case-by-case basis whether such a placement would ensure the detainee's health and safety.
 The facility shall consult a medical or mental health professional as soon as practicable on this assessment.
 The facility should not base placement decisions on transgender or intersex detainees solely on the identity documents or physical anatomy of the detainee; a detainee's self-identification of his/her gender and self-assessment of safety needs shall always be taken into consideration as well.
 Placement and programming assignments for each transgender or intersex detainee shall be reassessed at least twice each year to review whether any threats to safety were experienced by the detainee."
-There were no transgender or intersex detainees present at CCCC during the site visit.
-The Warden, SDDO and the PSA Compliance Manager confirmed that transgender or intersex detainees are typically not placed at CCCC.
-If a detainee discloses during intake that he is a transgender or intersex, ICE is immediately notified and arrangements to move the detainee are made.
-They also stated that until the detainee was transferred, medical and mental health staff would be consulted prior to making any decision on housing, considering the safety and security needs of the facility.
-They also stated the facility would allow for transgender and intersex detainees to shower separately from other detainees during count times, if necessary, or at times convenient to facility operation.
+There were no transgender or intersex detainees present at WCDC during the site visit.
+The HSA and Mental Health Practitioner discussed recent transgender detainees housed at WCDC with the Auditor.
+They confirmed in all instances transgender detainees arriving at WCDC are assessed by the medical and mental health department prior to any housing decisions being made.
+They indicated the safety and security considerations as well as the concerns of the detainee are considered.
+They also stated that WCDC has had no intersex detainees placed at the facility, but the same process would be followed for intersex detainees as well.
+The Warden, PSA Compliance Manager, and Classification Case Manager stated that any transgender or intersex detainee would be reassessed every six months and would be allowed to shower separately from other detainees during count times, if necessary, or at times convenient to facility operation.